 Richardson was fresh out of the Army in 1975 when he flagged down a cab driver in North Carolina and shot him three times.
 The cabdriver did survive, and Richardson was convicted.
 He escaped from jail in 1982 while he was on a work crew and just disappeared.

 Richardson ended up in San Diego County.
 On August 4, 1982, while still a fugitive, Richardson married a woman named Olivia in San Diego and then divorced her two and a half years later.
-He meets Jovita next and they lived together, along with Jovita’s daughter.
+He meets Jovita next and they lived together at an apartment on B Avenue in National City.
+Collazo worked as a bartender in Imperial Beach, along with Jovita’s daughter.
 Then in April 30, 1992, Jovita goes missing.
 After Collaza “left” which was what Richardson told the police, he moved to Washington state taking Collaza’s daughter with him.
 In the mid 90’s Richardson married Thao Nguyen.

 In 2000, Richardson was caught and brought back to North Carolina to serve his remaining 22 year sentence, but ended up serving only seven months before he was paroled.
 He moved back to California in 2001, and opened up Mike’s Auto in Poway in 2010.

 On June 29, 2010, Richardson is arrested, but not just for escaping jail but for killing his wife and mother-in-law and driving their car over a cliff in Lakeside to cover it up.
 His wife had been strangled and his mother-in-law’s throat was cut.
 Evidently his wife found out he had been molesting his niece, and threatened to tell the police.